Amar Singh Chamkila (film): Development

 The film marked Imtiaz Ali's return as a director after four years.

-Imtiaz Ali announced the film under his banner Window Seat Films.
-Known for modern relationship dramas such as Jab We Met (2007), Love Aaj Kal (2009), Rockstar (2011) and Tamasha (2015).
+Imtiaz Ali, known for modern relationship dramas such as Jab We Met (2007), Love Aaj Kal (2009), Rockstar (2011) and Tamasha (2015), announced the film under his banner Window Seat Films.
 The film follows the journey of Punjab's original rockstar of the masses, Amar Singh Chamkila, who was assassinated at a young age.
 Ali termed the film "a unique journey" for him and further added, "Shooting for Chamkila felt like a very different experience as a filmmaker.
 The film follows the crazed popularity of Chamkila's daring songs that society could neither ignore nor swallow.
 It helped me reconnect with a different side of myself."

 The film was initially titled Chamkila and was later changed to Amar Singh Chamkila.
 Parineeti Chopra and Diljit Dosanjh have sung a total of 15 songs for the film.
 On this, Chopra stated, "One of the main reasons I did this film was because I was getting to sing some 15 songs for it."
-The film marks Ali's return as a director after four years, and his films to not release in theatres.
+The film marks Ali's return as a director after four years.